The Malachite Box: The Great Snake

 In this skaz, the old miner's sons meet the Great Serpent (alternative translation: Poloz the Great Snake), the master of gold.
 He appears before them as a man in gold tunic.
 "His cap was yellow with red flaps on both sides, and his boots were gold too...
 The earth sank under him where he stood."
 He shows them how to find gold nuggets.
 The story of the brothers is continued in "The Snake Trail" (alternative translation: "The Serpent's Trail"), published in 1939.

 The Mistress of the Copper Mountain

-In this skaz, a young the factory worker Stepan meets the legendary Mistress of the Copper Mountain.
+In this skaz, young factory worker Stepan meets the legendary Mistress of the Copper Mountain.
 He passes her tests and is rewarded by a malachite casket filled with jewellery for his betrothed, Nastyona.

 The Malachite Casket

 Stepan dies, leaving the Malachite Casket to his widow Nastyona.
 Their daughter Tanyushka likes to play with it.
 With black hair and green eyes, Tanyushka does not look like her mother at all, as if she was born to different parents.
 When she grows up, she catches the eye of a young noble man.
 She promises to marry him if he shows her the Tsarina herself at the Malachite Room of the Palace.